Hello Lovelies,

 Korey Fields is dead.

-When Enchanted Jones wakes with blood on her hands and zero memory of the previous night, no one—the police and Korey’s fans included—has more questions than she does.
+When Enchanted Jones wakes with blood on her hands and zero memory of the previous night, no oneāthe police and Koreyās fans includedāhas more questions than she does.
 All she really knows is that this isn't how things are supposed to be.
-Korey was Enchanted’s ticket to stardom.
+Korey was Enchantedās ticket to stardom.

-Before there was a dead body, Enchanted was an aspiring singer, struggling with her tight knit family’s recent move to the suburbs while trying to find her place as the lone Black girl in high school.
+Before there was a dead body, Enchanted was an aspiring singer, struggling with her tight knit familyās recent move to the suburbs while trying to find her place as the lone Black girl in high school.
 But then legendary R&B artist Korey Fields spots her at an audition.
-And suddenly her dream of being a professional singer takes flight.
+And suddenly her dream of being a professional singer takes flight.Enchanted is dazzled by Koreyās luxurious life but soon her dream turns into a nightmare.
+Behind Koreyās charm and star power hides a dark side, one that wants to control her every move, with rage and consequences.
+Except now heās dead and the police are at the door.
+Who killed Korey Fields?

 All signs point to Enchanted.

-Another book filled with intrigue, mystery and drama — yes, please!
+Another book filled with intrigue, mystery and drama ā yes, please!

-Published by Blue Crow Books on 6 July 2020
+Sword of the Seven Sins by Emily Colin Published by Blue Crow Books on 6 July 2020

 Pages: 300